daremat/es6-epf/README.md

         }

 Phew, that was tough!
-At the end of this step, you should be able to play the game as usual, and the 3 components should render without any errors
+At the end of this step, you should be able to play the game as usual, and the 3 components should render without any errors.

 > ![question]
 Play the whole game with `size=2`.
 While going through the 3 views of the application, how many files did your browser download in total?
 What was the total size of transfered data?